EnterpriseDB/system_stats/README.md

       other columns will be NULL.

-## Detailed output of each functions in all platforms
+## Detailed output of each function

 ### pg_sys_os_info
 - Name